Holy Lance: Literary

 The Holy Lance has been conflated with the bleeding lance depicted in the unfinished 12th century romance Perceval, the Story of the Grail by Chrétien de Troyes.
 The story also refers to a javelot that has wounded the Fisher King, which may or may not be intended to be one and the same with the bleeding lance.
 Chrétien ascribes supernaturally destructive powers to the bleeding spear, which are inconsistent with any Christian tradition.
 Nevertheless, the continuations of Chrétien's poem attempted to explain the mysteries of the bleeding spear by identifying it with the lance from John 19:34.

 Chrétien's Perceval was adapted by Wolfram von Eschenbach into the German epic Parzival.
 Like Chrétien, Wolfram depicts the bleeding lance in a manner that cannot easily be reconciled with the spear of Longinus.
 Parzival became the primary source for Richard Wagner's 1882 opera Parsifal, in which the Fisher King is wounded by the spear that pierced Jesus's side.

 Pop culture

+In the prequel episode of Wolfenstein 3D, titled Spear of Destiny, B.J.
+Blazkowicz is sent on a mission to recapture the titular weapon from the Nazis after it had been stolen from Versailles.
+Two additional episodes were later released where the Spear was stolen twice more to both build a nuclear missile and in the following mission pack, summon demons.

 The spear appears in the Indiana Jones franchise, being key to the plot of the comic series Indiana Jones and the Spear of Destiny and also appearing in the film Indiana Jones and the Dial of Destiny, where the protagonist attempts to retrieve it from Nazi control.

 In the anime Neon Genesis Evangelion, the Spear of Longinus is the name of a powerful artifact of alien origin.
+The object pierces the second angel, Lilith, to incapacitate it.
+It is a key artifact in the plot of The End of Evangelion.

+In the game Persona 2: Innocent Sin, the Spear of Longinus is used by Maya Okamura to fatally wound Maya Amano to fulfill the Oracle of Maia, a doomsday prophecy.

-It appears in the Keanu Reeves film Constantine (film) (2005), where the artifact is found early in the movie having been hidden in Mexico (wrapped in a Nazi flag) after having been lost after WWII.
+It appears in the 2005 film Constantine, where the artifact is found early in the movie having been hidden in Mexico (wrapped in a Nazi flag) after having been lost after World War II.

+In season 2 of the Arrowverse TV show Legends of Tomorrow (2016–2022), the Holy Lance was a key plot point in which the Legends collected the pieces of the broken spear from across time.
+Once reconstituted, the spear was then used (in conjunction with the Blood of Christ) by the series antagonists to change reality before the Legends used it again to change reality back.

+In the game The Binding of Isaac: Rebirth, there is an item called the Spear of Destiny, which bears resemblance to the Holy Lance displayed in the Imperial Treasury at the Hofburg Palace in Vienna, Austria.